Sohaib90/Sohaib90/README.md

 👯 I’m looking to collaborate with Technical Artists in the game/film industry so I can build up my portfolio.

-🤔 I’m looking for help with changing my career field from being a software engineer to a technical artist.

 📫 How to reach me: sohaib.arshid101@gmail.com

 ⚡ Fun fact: I love animated movies which has finally pushed me to learn about film and animation.